How Do I Know If An Article Is Peer Reviewed

 Trends and Latest Developments

 Artificial intelligence (AI) is also beginning to play a role in peer review.
 AI-powered tools can assist editors in identifying suitable reviewers, screening manuscripts for plagiarism, and assessing the quality of research.
 Some AI systems can even provide automated feedback to authors, helping them to improve their manuscripts before submission.
-While AI has the potential to streamline the peer-review process and improve its efficiency, it is important to ensure that these tools are used ethically and do not introduce new biases or compromise the integrity of the review process.
+While AI has the potential to streamline the peer-review process and improve its efficiency, it is important to see to it that these tools are used ethically and do not introduce new biases or compromise the integrity of the review process.

 Tips and Expert Advice